 Following the financial crisis, bank levies have been introduced in some countries including, among others, Germany and the United Kingdom.
-We paid \in 553 million for bank levies in 2021, \in 633 million in 2020 and \in 622 million in 2019.
+We paid € 553 million for bank levies in 2021, € 633 million in 2020 and € 622 million in 2019.
 Also, we are required to contribute substantially to the Single Resolution Fund under the SRM (which is intended to reach by the end of 2023 a target level of 1 % of insured deposits of all banks in member states participating in the SRM) and the statutory deposit guarantee and investor compensation schemes under the recast European Union directive on deposit guarantee schemes ("DGS Directive") and the European Union directive on investor compensation schemes.
 The DGS Directive defines a 0.8 % target level of prefunding by 3 July 2024 (similar to resolution funds), which has significantly increased the costs of the statutory deposit protection scheme.
-We also participate in the voluntary deposit protection provided by through contributions by its members.
+We also participate in the voluntary deposit protection provided by the private banks in Germany through the Deposit Protection Fund (Einlagensicherungsfonds) which is funded through contributions by its members.
 While the total impact of future levies cannot currently be quantified, they may have a material adverse effect on our business, financial condition and results of operations in future periods.
 Failure of banks, resolution measures and a decline of the value of the assets held by the SRM by the relevant DGS can cause an increase of contributions in order to replenish the shortfall.